Tag Archive for: Maieutics

 • Visit our campuses in Montpellier and Nîmes

-As it does every year, the Faculty of Medicine will open its doors on its campuses in Nîmes and Montpellier (ADV) for a day on Saturday, February 12, 2022.
-This day will be an opportunity for our future students to meet our professors, our academic staff, and our students currently enrolled in medical and paramedical programs.
+As it does every year, the Faculty of Medicine will open its doors at its campuses in Nîmes and Montpellier (ADV) for a one-day event on Saturday, February 12, 2022.
+This event will give our prospective students the opportunity to meet our faculty, our academic advisors, and our current students enrolled in medical and paramedical programs.

 A day exploring our two main campuses

-Open to everyone, including parents, high school students, and students considering a change of direction, this event will be held on our two main campuses from 10 a.m. to 4 p.m.:
+Open to everyone—parents, high school students, and college students considering a change of major—this event will be held on our two main campuses from 10 a.m. to 4 p.m.:

 MONTPELLIER CAMPUS